-This up-tempo Country song is the lead single from Carrie Underwood's third studio album, Play On.
+This up-tempo country song is the lead single from Carrie Underwood's third studio album, Play On.
+The song warns of a particular kind of seducer who can be quite enticing, but is ultimately bad news.

 An inferior version of this cut leaked online on September 2, 2009.
 The song's premature unveiling prompted Underwood's label to rush out an official version and put it on YouTube.